 I have played guitar in a variety of musical projects.

-Most recently, I have been collaborating with the ambient improvisational duo Darkroom on a project relating to the Hubbub project at Wellcome Collection.
-Our most recent recording, ‘Down in the Clouds‘, comes from a concert we played at the ‘Rest and its Discontents‘ exhibition in Mile End, London (October 2016).
+I collaborated with the ambient improvisational duo Darkroom on a project relating to the Hubbub project at Wellcome Collection.
+One recording, ‘Down in the Clouds‘, comes from a concert we played at the ‘Rest and its Discontents‘ exhibition in Mile End, London (October 2016).
 I appear on another recording from the same performance, ‘Always Remembering To Look Up‘.